Why do so many spies want Gina Haspel to run the CIA? It's a secret

 More than 100 retired generals and admirals said in a letter that they were "deeply troubled" that somebody connected to torture would be picked to lead the CIA.

-Signatories include former Joint Chiefs Chairman Gen. Hugh Shelton, former Marine Corps Commandant Gen. Charles Krulak, Vice Admiral and former Surgeon General Richard Carmona, and Maj.
-Gen. Antonio Taguba, who authored an internal Army report on detainee abuse at the Abu Ghraib prison in Iraq.
+Signatories include former Joint Chiefs Chairman Gen. Hugh Shelton; former Marine Corps Commandant Gen. Charles Krulak; Vice Admiral and former Surgeon General Richard Carmona; and Maj.
+Gen. Antonio Taguba, who wrote an internal Army report on detainee abuse at the Abu Ghraib prison in Iraq.

 Haspel is expected to say publicly Wednesday what she already has told senators privately: That is if she has anything to say about it, the CIA will never again engage in brutal interrogations.